-When buying real estate, you can find out here how to avoid common mistakes by front footing the issues.
+When buying real estate make sure you avoid the common mistakes by front footing the issues.

 What's more, inexperience dealing with legal documents, or worse - being taken advantage of by sellers - can have far reaching consequences.

-A successful purchase has a lot to do with a planned, well coordinated and carefully managed legal process by a vetted and licensed real estate agent.
+A successful purchase has a lot to do with a planned, well coordinated and carefully managed legal process by a licensed real estate agent.

 Real estate agents are licensed by New Zealand's governing real estate body, the Real Estate Authority (REA) but the standard of real estate services to buyers varies a lot.